Disentanglement via Latent Quantization: Experiments

-The choice of decoder architecture is known to impose inductive biases relevant for disentanglement~\citep{karras2019style,leeb2023structure}.
-We ensure fair comparison by using the same architecture based on StyleGAN~\citep{karras2019style,nie2020semi} for all methods (Appendix~\ref{app:network_architectures}).
+\textbf{Select experimental details.} The choice of decoder architecture is known to impose inductive biases relevant for disentanglement~\citep{karras2019style,leeb2023structure}.
+We use an expressive architecture (Appendix~\ref{app:network_architectures}) based on StyleGAN~\citep{karras2019style,nie2020semi} for all methods and datasets.
+We downsample the observations to $64 \times 64$ (if necessary).
 We follow prior work~\citep{locatello2019challenging} in considering a statistical learning problem rather than a machine learning one: we train on the entire dataset then evaluate on $\num{10000}$ i.i.d. samples.
-We fix the number of latents in each method to twice the number of sources and tune one key regularization hyperparameter per method per dataset with a thorough sweep (Table~\ref{tab:hyperparameter_tuning}, Appendix~\ref{app:hyperparameters}).
+We fix the number of latents in all methods to twice the number of sources.
+For quantized-latent models, we fix $\numof{\discretevalue} = 10$ discrete values per codebook.
+We tune one key regularization hyperparameter per method per dataset with a thorough sweep (Table~\ref{tab:hyperparameter_tuning}, Appendix~\ref{app:hyperparameters}).
 We use the best performing configurations over 2 seeds and rerun with 5 more seeds.
 Despite our modest list of methods and ablations, just the last stage took over 1000 GPU-hours.

-{ } { } \textbf{Effect of latent quantization.} Adding latent quantization to AE (making QLAE) and InfoWGAN-GP (making QLInfoWGAN-GP) results in consistent and dramatic increases in modularity with no compromise on explicitness or compactness (Table~\ref{tab:disentanglement}).
-This is supportive evidence that latent quantization is a good inductive bias for disentanglement (see also Figures \ref{fig:shapes3d_mi} and \ref{fig:isaac3d_background}).
+{ } \textbf{Effect of latent quantization.} Adding latent quantization to AE and InfoWGAN-GP results in consistent and dramatic increases in modularity and compactness under both \ourmetrics{} and DCI evaluation (Table~\ref{tab:disentanglement}).
+For explicitness, the improvement is more significant under (random forest) I than under (linear) \explicitness{}.
+Qualitatively, decoded latent interventions demonstrate that the \ourae{} latent space is highly interpretable, corroborating the gains in modularity~(Figure~\ref{fig:qualitative} and Appendix~\ref{app:qualitative_results}).